Abortion Pill Reversal

 What is the treatment to reverse the abortion pill?

 An ultrasound will be done as soon as possible to confirm if your baby is still alive.
-The doctor or other medical provider will prescribe progesterone, which will be given by injection in the gluteus muscle (butt), by mouth or by vagina.
-The treatment will continue through your 1st trimester of pregnancy.
+The doctor or other medical provider will prescribe progesterone, which will be given either by injection in the gluteus muscle (butt), a pill by mouth or via a vaginal suppository.
+Progesterone treatments and ultrasounds will continue through your 1st trimester of pregnancy.

 Why is progesterone used?